-It’s also likely the Samsung Galaxy S10 will launch running Android 9.0 Pie with the new One UI skin and an updated version of its Bixby digital assistant.
-Other hardware specs for the phone, such as the size of its battery and its water and dust resistance rating are unknown at this time.
+It’s almost a sure bet that the Samsung Galaxy S10 will launch running Android 9.0 Pie with the new One UI skin and an updated version of its Bixby digital assistant, considering many of the older Samsung flagships already have the Pie upgrade.

 |Samsung Galaxy S10 rumored specifications|